South African Class C 4-6-0T: Manufacturers

 Twelve more followed in 1882, of which five were built by Kitson, with works numbers in the range from 2504 to 2508 and numbered in the range from 22 to 26.
-The rest were built by Robert Stephenson and Company, with works numbers in the range from 2484 to 2490.
+The rest were built by Robert Stephenson & Company, with works numbers in the range from 2484 to 2490.
 Their known engine numbers (see table below) indicate that they were not numbered in chronological order and that some of them were allocated numbers from earlier locomotives which may have been withdrawn or renumbered.